twigbio/liminal-orm/docs/reference/entity-schemas.md

 > The mixture schema configuration for the entity schema.
 Must be defined as a [MixtureSchemaConfig](https://github.com/dynotx/liminal-orm/blob/main/liminal/base/properties/base_schema_properties.py) object.

 ## Column: [class](https://github.com/dynotx/liminal-orm/blob/main/liminal/orm/column.py)

+!!! warning
+    If warehouse access is not enabled on your tenant, you will be unable to update the warehouse name for fields.

+    Liminal will enforce that the column variable name (which represents the warehouse name) matches the Benchling generated warehouse name, which Liminal assumes to be `to_snake_case(name)`.

 ### Parameters